The doctors are in: Greater Phoenix healthcare education hub

 “Wexford is all in on creating this knowledge community in downtown Phoenix,” says Jim Berens, founder and CEO of Wexford Science + Technology.
 “The reason we are so confident about its success is that when we look around the country at these kinds of projects, it starts with having a world-class university — and here, we have that in spades with Arizona State University, their research enterprise and their commitment to creating jobs and building communities.”

-Creighton University recently broke ground on a new 183,000-sq.-ft.
-Phoenix campus.
-The Jesuit, Catholic university based in Omaha, Nebraska, is being built in midtown Phoenix where it will eventually house hundreds of health science students.
-The expansion will include a four-year medical school, nursing school, occupational and physical therapy schools, pharmacy school, physician assistant school and emergency medical services program.
+Creighton University broke ground on a 183,000-square-foot Phoenix campus in 2019 and is scheduled to open for classes in fall 2021.
+The Jesuit, Catholic university based in Omaha, Nebraska, is building the campus in midtown Phoenix, where it will house hundreds of health sciences students.
+The expansion will include a four-year medical school along with nursing, occupational and physical therapy, pharmacy and physician assistant programs.

-Creighton University’s College of Nursing, which launched its first Phoenix-based Accelerated Bachelor of Science in Nursing program in January 2018, will move into a temporary home at Park Central effective January 2019.
-The School of Medicine, which first came to Phoenix in 2009, will continue operating its third- and fourth-year programs out of space adjacent to Dignity Heath St. Joseph’s Hospital and Medical Center until construction is completed in spring 2021.
+Creighton University’s College of Nursing launched its first Phoenix-based Accelerated Bachelor of Science in Nursing program in January 2018.
+The School of Medicine, which first came to Phoenix in 2009, will continue operating its third- and fourth-year programs out of space adjacent to Dignity Health St. Joseph’s Hospital and Medical Center until construction is completed in time for classes in the fall of 2021.

-The new Phoenix campus for Creighton will meet the university’s current needs while providing ample room for expansion in the future, and the central Phoenix location makes it convenient for students doing their residencies and other studies at nearby hospitals.
+The new Phoenix campus for Creighton will meet the University’s current healthcare education needs while providing ample room for expansion in the future, and the central Phoenix location makes it convenient for students completing their residencies and other studies at nearby hospitals.

-“Creighton University is preparing for an exciting new era in Phoenix, one that combines our tradition for educational excellence in the health sciences with our distinctive Jesuit, Catholic mission,” says Rev. Daniel Hendrickson, SJ, PhD, president of Creighton University.
+“Creighton University is preparing for an exciting new era in Phoenix, one that combines our tradition for educational excellence in the health sciences with our distinctive Jesuit, Catholic mission,” said Creighton President the Rev. Daniel S. Hendrickson, SJ, PhD.
 “Creighton University has strong connections to the Arizona medical community, and we look forward to expanding our impact by educating many more exceptionally qualified healthcare professionals to serve the community moving forward.”